GitHub Auth Module

 The Auth Modules page displays the settings for a new GitHub authentication module.

-Click the link to access the Register a new OAuth application page in GitHub.
+Click the link to access the New OAth Application page in GitHub.

 Generate a Client ID and Secret in GitHub